Your staff can help solve business problemsMay 06, 2015

-Funny thing about creativity and innovation, it doesn’t usually happen unless you change the way you’ve been working.
+Funny thing about creativity and innovation – it doesn’t usually help you solve problems unless you change the way you’ve been working.

 And sometimes it means you need to change the people working on the problem.

 As businesses face increasing competition, faster rates of industry innovation and industry turmoil from disruptive players, they need to learn to innovate.
 And fast.

 Employee engagement is a unique way of solving business problems.